 What can I tell you about this pretty girl??
 Asia.
 This pretty girl is a very finely built girl and very athletic.
 She is a cuddly dog but it is only on her terms.
 She is a very social dog and a lover of all people.

 Asia did not really have a favourite person.
-She loved everyone equally and just did not seem to pick anyone as her specific person that I have seen with the many years i have working with dogs of all breeds.
-She was calm and relaxed in the house but outside, that was a whole different story.
-That is when it was time to move and move she did.
-She was always running around and playing or visiting anyone around that would give her any kind of attention and she loved to explore.
+She loved everyone equally and just did not seem to pick anyone as her specific person that I have seen with the many years i have been working with dogs of all breeds.
+She is calm and relaxed in the house but outside, that is a whole different story.
+That is when it is time to move and move she does.
+She is always running around and playing or visiting anyone around that would give her any kind of attention and she loves to explore.
 Taking her on our rides with the horses was a favourite of hers.
 She was always close by and didn't hesitate to scare off anything that may be a threat to us or the horses.